manu042k/G-A-FSCC/Backend/readme.md

 ### 1. Python Installation

 macOS comes with Python pre-installed.
-To install the latest Python:
+To install the Python3 3.9.6

 1. Install Homebrew (if not already installed):